minprog/prog-project/10 Milestones/10 Project Proposal/10 Proposal.md

 - a very short review of similar applications or visualizations in terms of features and possibly technical aspects (what do they offer? how have they implemented it?)

+> All documentation and code of this project must be hosted on GitHub and updated daily, in order for the staff to be able to monitor your progress.
+Please note that the repository must be public!

-Now, to create such a document and get your project started, complete the following steps:
+To create such a document and get your project started, complete the following steps:

 1. Go to <https://github.com/new> and create a new code repository.
 Check the box to initialize the repository with a readme document:

    ![Check Initialize this repository with a README](readme.png)

-   > Please note that the repository must be public!

 2. Clone the repository to your computer using **git**.
 Don't know how?
 Head to the [reference](/reference/git)!